-As Bor Aluminum today we will explain the aluminum’s history.
-We are an aluminum billet manufacturer in this sector for 30 years.
+As Bor Aluminum today we will explain aluminum’s history.
+We are an aluminum profile and aluminum billet manufacturer in this sector for 30 years.

 Aluminum, which is still considered a young metal in the world, has high corrosion resistance and long life.
 Aluminum is used in the construction industry at a rate of 37%.
 Among the biggest reasons for the preferability of aluminum is its;